PiotrLisowski88/Testing/README.md

 # Portfolio
 # About me
 To the Hiring Manager.
 My name is Piotr Lisowski and i love seeking challanges.
 6 Years of experience in a full-service IT company have allowed me to acquire skills that I am currently using to develop into a Software Tester.
 Supported by the already completed course at CodersLab - I am looking for a place among people more experienced than me, who will notice my potential and allow me to spread my wings in the IT world.
-I really enjoy working with databases and performing queries in SQL.
-I know and understand the ISTQB issues and plan to take the exam in the near future.
+I really enjoy working with databases and performing queries in SQL.I learned to run automated tests using JavaSctipt, WebDriverIO, Type Script ( Page object model ) in VSC using Jenknis and Allure linking it to my repository [here](https://github.com/PiotrLisowski88/Testy-Automatyczne-Helion).
+I know and understand the ISTQB issues and plan to take the exam in the future.
 I created this porfolio to show what I have mastered so far.
+I upload my learning progress here on a continual basis.
 More will be coming soon :)
 # Tools
   - [Jira](https://www.atlassian.com/software/jira0), [Trello](https://trello.com/) - Issue tracking and project management tool for developers
   - [Jing](https://www.techsmith.com/jing-tool.html) - Screen capture software